 They are the ones that the 'virgins' are to go to and purchase, through their sacrifices, from.
 So here is very clear Old Testament evidence that this principle of feeding the mind with correct instruction leads to good spiritual health.
 And what is the good spiritual health?
 He is showing that a mind fed with the right things is able to produce wisdom (the right application and discernment of the right way of doing things), holiness, and happiness.

-Seeing you have purified your souls in obeying the truth through the Spirit unto unfeigned love of the brethren, see that you love one another with a pure heart fervently: 23 Being born again, not of corruptible seed, but of incorruptible, by the word of God, which lives and abides forever.
-24 For all flesh is as grass, and all the glory of man as the flower of grass.
+I Peter 1:22-25 Seeing you have purified your souls in obeying the truth through the Spirit unto unfeigned love of the brethren, see that you love one another with a pure heart fervently: Being born again, not of corruptible seed, but of incorruptible, by the word of God, which lives and abides forever.
+For all flesh is as grass, and all the glory of man as the flower of grass.
 The grass withers, and the flower thereof falls away.
-25 But the word of the Lord endures forever.
+But the word of the Lord endures forever.
 And this is the word which by the gospel is preached unto you.
-2:1 Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speaking, 2 as newborn babes desire the sincere milk of the word, that you may grow thereby.
-(I Peter 1:22-2:2)

 Now, can you remember what Paul said in Ephesians 5:25-27?

-Husbands, love your wives, even as Christ also loved the church, and gave Himself for it; 26 That He might sanctify and cleanse it with the washing of water by the word.
-27 That He might present it to Himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.
-(Ephesians 5:25-27)
+Ephesians 5:25-27 Husbands, love your wives, even as Christ also loved the church, and gave Himself for it; that He might sanctify and cleanse it with the washing of water by the word.
+That He might present it to Himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.

 "Seeing you have purified your souls by obeying the truth."
 Do you see the process?
 They took the truth in, meditated upon it, determined ways that they were going to apply it; and, as they applied it, their mind was purified by it—through the Spirit, the Word of God.
 And what did it produce?
 The most important characteristic of God—unfeigned love!
 And he mentions here, especially of the brethren.